 After evaluating the print from the steps above, first determine if an Individual Channel Ink Reduction to one or more of the individual channels is required.
 An Individual Channel Ink Reduction is intended to correct individual ink channel problems.

-Note on Fixed Dot Ink Reduction: There are two places where Individual Channel Ink Reductions can be performed: in Calibration or Halftone Properties.
+Note on Fixed Dot with Dilute Ink Sets: There are two places where Individual Ink Channel Reductions can be performed: in Calibration or Halftone Properties.
 One or the other will be used depending on the inkset and the dot mode being used.
-Never use both sets of Individual Channel Ink Reduction controls at the same time.
+Never use both sets of Individual Ink Channel Reduction controls at the same time.

 If printing with dilute inks (light cyan, light magenta, light black, gray, light gray, etc.) and the printer is in a fixed dot mode, check the Fixed Dot Ink Reduction control in Halftone Properties and perform all Individual Channel Ink Reductions in the Halftone Properties window.

-In testing, Wasatch noticed improved results when the Total Ink Limit was applied within the profiling software rather than within SoftRIP.
+Wasatch noticed improved results when the Total Ink Limit was applied within the profiling software rather than within SoftRIP.
 The Total Ink Limit will be set before generating patches in the profiling software.
 This could be done at this step or at Step 8.

 The second part is a series of open boxes consisting of composite blacks.
 Check this area for media bleed, over spray, and resolution issues.